 Most of my friend's apps were approved within a day, so after a week of waiting, I sent Apple an e-mail, to which they duly responded:

-We apologize for the delay, and will update you with further status as soon as
+Your application Peeps is requiring unexpected additional time for review.
+We apologize for the delay, and will update you with further status as soon as we are able.

 So we waited.
 An exercise in Zen — patience in the modern age.
 I released an update to the Plausible Database library.
 I finished preparing ActorKit for release.
 I took on some contracting work.